vicmeow/women-in-open-source/README.md

 ---

-## List
+## Adding to the List

-This template should be used when adding a name to the list.
-Please copy-paste the template and then change the information accordingly in the `main.js` file.
+The template below should be used when adding a name to the list.
+Please copy-paste the template and then change the information accordingly.
+Add it to the 'list' array in the `main.js` file.

 - #### Information Needed:
   - Name